dini-ag-kim/avram/specification.md

 - if a [subfield definition] of the schema includes key `records` then the number of input records with a field with this subfield MUST be equal to the number given by this key (combination of rules **`countRecord`** and **`countSubfield`**).

-- if a [code definition] of the schema includes key `records` then the number of input records this code is used in MUST be equal to the number given by this key (combination of rules **`countRecord`** and **`countCode`**).

 - if a [field definition] of the schema includes key `total` then the total number this field is contained in input records MUST be equal to the number given by this key (rule **`countField`**).

 - if a [subfield definition] of the schema includes key `total` then the total number this subfield is contained in input records MUST be equal to the number given by this key (rule **`countSubfield`**).

-- if a [code definition] of the schema includes key `total` then the total number this code is contained in input records MUST be equal to the number given by this key (rule **`countCode`**).

 ### Validation with external validation rules

 By default [external validation rules](#external-validatio-rules) are ignored for validation because their semantics is out of the scope of this specification.
 The following rule can be enabled to require records to met all external rules:

-18. **externalRule**: Enforces an Avram validator to process all external rules and reject input data as invalid if a rule is violated or cannot be checked.
+17. **externalRule**: Enforces an Avram validator to process all external rules and reject input data as invalid if a rule is violated or cannot be checked.

 ## References